 The Green Wedge designation currently extends southwards from Thurnby and Bushby and includes the Coles Nursery site north of the A47.
-There is a local desire to ensure that any potential development on this site respects the importance of maintaining a clear Green Wedge between the PUA and Leicester City.

-Whilst the southern part of the Separation Area between Thurnby and Bushby and the neighbouring parish of Scraptoft has been approved for housing development, there is a strong local desire to ensure that further land between Covert Land and Thurnby Brook is not lost to development.
+Whilst the southern part of the Separation Area has been approved for housing development, there is a local desire to ensure that further land between Covert Land and Thurnby Brook is not lost to development.